 - Goals: What goals will the ecommerce platform help you achieve?

 Here’re some other recommendations for you to consider:

 Participate in meetups and conferences.
 Many ecommerce companies organize events and meetings to explain how their platforms work.
-There a huge list of ecommerce conferences where meet experts and cooperate with them in the future.
+There’s a huge list of ecommerce conferences where meet experts and cooperate with them in the future.

 Talk to ecommerce consultants.
-Ask for advice of ecommerce professionals who know the platforms like the backs of their hands.
+Ask for advice from ecommerce professionals who know the platforms like the backs of their hands.
 They will evaluate your project, hear out your business objectives and concerns, and recommend the best solution for you.

 Consult with a platform provider.
 Talk to your platform provider and ask them where you can find experienced web developers who are proficient in their platform.
 Mind that they can be biased in this matter if they have a partner network.

 Hire ecommerce developers for any of the abovementioned solutionsHire top tallent now